cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 >
 > Note that if you're using this document as a guide to configure cert-manager
 > for your own Issuer, you must create the Issuers in the same namespace
-> as your Ingress resouces by adding '-n my-namespace' to your 'kubectl create'
+> as your Ingress resources by adding '-n my-namespace' to your 'kubectl create'
 > commands.
 Your other option is to replace your Issuers with ClusterIssuers.
 > ClusterIssuer resources apply across all Ingress resources in your cluster
 > and don't have this namespace-matching requirement.